 - Visible nodes between the stems, similar to bamboo.

-- Rhizome crown has densely clumped together stems.
+- Rhizome crown that has densely clumped together stems.

 Japanese Knotweed in Spring

-In the spring is when the shoot will start to appear from the ground.
-They look similar to asparagus with a red/purple colour.
+In the spring and the start of the growing season Japanese Knotweed shoots will start to appear from the ground.
+It looks similar to asparagus with a red/purple colour.
 The leaves form in a red or dark green colour and are rolled up.
 By the end of spring these stems can reach up to 3 meters tall.

 Japanese Knotweed in Summer

 In the summertime the leaves form their shovel shape and change colour from red to a luscious green, these leaves can grow up to 20cm in width.
-Towards the end of summer clusters of small creamy white flowers appear off the zig-zag stems.
+Towards the end of summer clusters of Japanese Knotweed flowers appear off the zig-zag stems, creamy white in colour.
 The main stems are hollow and bamboo like with a similar look to rhubarb.

 Japanese Knotweed in Autumn & Winter